Review your site traffic with the HTTP Request Log Viewer

 GET and POST are best explained in the second part of this article here.

-Note: Under the "IP Status", HTTP Request Log Viewer also shows the number of offenses against plugin.
+Note: Under the "IP Status", HTTP Request Log Viewer also indicates whether it's an offense. and the number of offenses against plugin.
 Plus, if a visitor has exceeded the offense limit, their IP is immediate blocked from accessing your site.
 It will also show IP status "Blocked".

 You can also switch to live traffic logs if you want.